Tweed Courthouse: Landmark designations

 The Tweed Courthouse was added to the National Register of Historic Places in 1974 under the name "Old New York County Courthouse".
-The courthouse was named a National Historic Landmark two years later because of its associations with William Tweed's legacy.
+The courthouse was named a National Historic Landmark two years later, due to its associations with William Tweed's legacy, and it was added to the New York State Register of Historic Places on June 23, 1980.
 The LPC designated the building's exterior and interior as city landmarks in 1984.
 In its report about the Tweed Courthouse, the commission called the building "one of the city's grandest and most important civic monuments".
 The Tweed Courthouse is also within the African Burial Ground and the Commons Historic District, a city landmark district created in 1993.